ishandeveloper/Todoer-App/README.md

 # Todoer App

-This is a flutter based A todolist app to keep track of all your tasks with enriched user experience.
+This is a flutter based todolist app to keep track of all your tasks with enriched user experience.

 One of the first simple apps I created while on my journey to learn flutter.